Solertis/image-recognition/README.md

-openalpr
+image-recognition
 ========

---- I will soon be adding my PHP API connection to this script - Pablo Fernandez.

-OpenALPR is an open source *Automatic License Plate Recognition* library written in C++ with bindings in C#, Java, Node.js, Go, and Python.
-The library analyzes images and video streams to identify license plates.
-The output is the text representation of any license plate characters.

-Check out a live online demo here: http://www.openalpr.com/demo-image.html
+I have published a PHP script that takes advantage of the *Automatic License Plate Recognition* library written in C++ and processes user requests, connects to the ALPR API, and then retrieves results and processes the image according to the response.

 User Guide
 -----------